roxell/squad-client-utils/README.md

   --build-names BUILD_NAMES [BUILD_NAMES ...]
                         The list of accepted build names (for example, gcc-12-lkftconfig).
                         Regex is supported.
+  --custom-command CUSTOM_COMMAND
+                        A custom command to add to the reproducer.
   --debug               Display debug messages.
   --filename FILENAME   Name for the reproducer file, 'reproducer' by default.
   --search-build-count SEARCH_BUILD_COUNT